 08: Final project and examination

 The course has been designed over a long period of time and has been tested many times in different countries.
 It is based on a course book with assignments and an exercise book with GIS exercises.
 Active interaction with lecturers and fellow students takes place via internet.
 The general approach of the course is task-based learning that blends theory and practice.
 The study load is 20 to 24 hours per week.
-All materials including (most of) the software will be provided online in ITC's digital learning environment Blackboard.
-Most materials will be sent on a DVD to enable convenient offline study.

 Upon successful completion of this course you will receive a Certificate which will include the name of the course.